microsoft/TypeScript/doc/spec.md

 A class may optionally have type parameters (section [3.4.1](#3.4.1)) that serve as placeholders for actual types to be provided when the class is referenced in type references.
 A class with type parameters is called a ***generic class***.
 The type parameters of a generic class declaration are in scope in the entire declaration and may be referenced in the *ClassHeritage* and *ClassBody*.

-The following example introduces both a named type called ‘Point’ (the class type) and a member called ‘Point’ (the constructor function) in the containing module.
+The following example introduces both a named type called 'Point' (the class type) and a member called 'Point' (the constructor function) in the containing module.

 ```TypeScript
 class Point {